vert-x3/vertx-eventbus-bridge-clients/java/README.md

-# Vert.x EventBus Java Client
+# Vert.x EventBus Bridge Java Client

-## Todo

-- handle failures in handler
-- client replies
+A Vert.x EventBus Bridge Java client for Java 6 or greater.

+This client does not depend on the Vert.x stack.